 By improving the nutrient uptake and transport, an indigenous arbuscular mycorrhizal fungal (AMF) is expected to improve crops' performance in sandy drylands of North Lombok (Indonesia) during dry seasons.
 A field experiment was designed with Randomized Complete Block Design and four replications to examine the benefits of mycorrhiza at varying doses of plant nutrition (nitrogen and phosphorus).
 Total of 1 kg of the AMF inoculum was applied to 20 kg maize seeds in different fertilization packages of cattle manure (15, 12, 9 and 6 ton/ha) and inorganic fertilizers (80, 60, 40 and 20% NPK recommended dose).
 A 100% NPK recommended dose was used as the control (200 kg/ha Phonska and 300 kg/ha Urea).
 After harvest of maize at 100 days after seeding (DAS) and field cleaning from maize debris, sorghum seeds were then planted in cropping cycle 2 with no additional fertilization and inoculum.
 Results indicated that the AMF applications to the maize-sorghum cropping sequence increased the AMF colonization rate, soil N and P status and uptake, and dry biomass (root, shoot, and grain).
-The highest correspondence
+The highest correspondence a sitiko@unram.ac.id (Wahyu Astiko) w.wangiyana@unram.ac.id (Wayan Wangiyana) lolitaabas37@unram.ac.id (Lolita Endang Susilowati) Corresponding author

-ARTICLE INFO
+ARTICLE INFO Article history: Received: 26 February 2019 Accepted: 23 May 2019 Published: 19 August 2019 E-mail addresses:

-Article history: Received: 26 February 2019 Accepted: 23 May 2019 Published: 19 August 2019 astiko@unram.ac.id (Wahyu Astiko) w.wangiyana@unram.ac.id (Wayan Wangiyana) lolitaabas37@unram.ac.id (Lolita Endang Susilowati) \ Corresponding author was observed in the crops which utilized a combination of 60% NPK and 12 ton/ ha cattle manure, and the performance was higher at 100 days after seeding.
-The number of AMF spores increased over the time where colonization rates were found higher in roots of sorghum (60-81%) than maize (55-75%).
+ISSN: 1511-3701 e-ISSN: 2231-8542 was observed in the crops which utilized a combination of 60% NPK and 12 ton/ ha cattle manure, and the performance was higher at 100 days after seeding.
+The number of AMF spores increased over the in where colonization rates were found higher in roots of sorghum (60-81%) than aize (55-75%).
 This study suggests that AMF inoculation increases the plant yield and improves soil nutrient availability which is very advantageous for the growth of the maize-sorghum subsequent crop in Lombok's drylands.